Heckmondwike Spen railway station: History

 At the grouping of 1923, the line, along with most other LNWR lines, became part of the London Midland & Scottish Railway.
 The LMS appended the name Spen to the station (and to the Cleckheaton and Liversedge stations on the same line) to avoid confusion with the station named Heckmondwike on the parallel Low Moor to Mirfield line (the Spen Valley Line).

 The intermediate stations closed to passengers in October 1953, but the route stayed open for long-distance non-stopping passenger trains and freight until 1960.
-Thereafter a small section through Heckmondwike stayed open to serve an oil terminal in Liversedge.
-This was made possible by a spur built by British Rail in 1966 connecting the line just south of Heckmondwike with the Heckmondwike Central to Thornhill line, which allowed all other sections of the former Leeds New Line to be closed by July 1965.
+Thereafter, a small section through Heckmondwike stayed open to serve an oil terminal in Liversedge.
+This was made possible by a spur built by British Rail in 1966, connecting the line just south of Heckmondwike with the Heckmondwike Central to Thornhill line; this allowed all other sections of the former Leeds New Line to be closed by July 1965.